fenstrat/next-level-searchapi-ds-wellington/slides.md

 - Finally, when it comes time to deploy OpenSearch you can roll your own, or a hosted version is also an option
 - ➡️ A hosted service like Amazon OpenSearch Service
 - It offers an alternative backend and provides hands off managed search by AWS
-- AWS maintain the OpenSource stack and manage version updates
+- AWS maintain the OpenSearch stack and manage version updates
 - Means you're able to run a highly available OpenSearch cluster without having to worry about how you manage it
 - High availability is actually quite rare in the Solr world
+- So if you have high uptime requirements, hosted OpenSearch could tick a lot of boxes
 - It also offers services like replication, Role Based Access Control, and data visualisation
 - You'll notice we've come full circle here with a hosted search solution!
 - The reality is sometimes SaaS is a good fit